nikolamihailov/nikolamihailov/README.md

 <img align="right" alt="Coding gif" width="250" height="160" src="https://globaleducation.s3.ap-south-1.amazonaws.com/globaledu/gif/front-end-development.gif">

-- 🌱 I’m currently learning: React.js, JavaScript, Node.js, Express.js, MongoDB(mongoose), TypeScript, Tailwind CSS
+- 🌱 I’m currently learning: React.js, JavaScript, Node.js, Express.js, MongoDB(mongoose), TypeScript, Tailwind CSS and CSS :)

 - 📚 Eager to master the depths of the world of Web and explore variety of new technologies and frameworks as well as other fields like AI, UX/UI, Digital Marketing